Get ready to turn the page on boring advertising and step into the world of magazine ads that captivate and inspire.

 This magazine ad for a skincare product connects to its middle-aged male target audience with clever visuals.
 Fathers know the stress that can come from raising kids, and this design conveys that with gentle, loving humor.

-This print ad, showing a man trapped inside a bottle, was created for a Danish org that helps people battle alcoholism.
+This print advertising, showing a man trapped inside a bottle, was created for a Danish org that helps people battle alcoholism.

 Holidays are a perfect time to put a little extra love in your magazine ads.
 This Brazilian Volkswagen advertisement offers a free coloring and activity page in celebration of Children’s Day.